Profit margins: 5 things every startup founder needs to know

 2. Then, divide your startup’s calculated net income by your revenue (also referred to as net sales).

-3. Lastly, multiply that calculated total by 100, which will give you your overall profit margin percentage.
+3. Lastly, multiply the calculated total by 100 to obtain your overall profit margin percentage.

 [Related: 10 business metrics every startup founder needs to know]